 In Naples, the craft of making a miniature Christmas village is an ancient and important tradition.
 There's an entire street in Naples where artisans who make the presepio figures have their stalls and sell to the public year round.
 The figures at The Met are based on designs by the most famous sculptors and set designers of 18th century Naples.

-Also be sure to check The Met's calendar for concerts and performances set in front of the tree.
+You'll also want to make sure to check The Met's calendar for concerts and performances set in front of the tree.
 Admission to the museum is free, but a suggested donation of $10 helps fund museum activities like the Neapolitan Christmas Tree.

 03 of 05